A health worker and young girl in a health clinic.

 Disproportionate health challenges for women and adolescent girls

-It’s important to note that mental health challenges currently contribute to 14% of the global burden of disease worldwide—and 81% of this burden is hitting families in low- and middle-income countries where access to mental health and psychosocial support services are limited or non-existent.
-COVID-19 has led to an alarming rise in anxiety and major depression worldwide–53 million and 76 million additional cases respectively—with twice as many women and girls affected than their male counterparts.
+It is also important to note that mental health challenges currently contribute to 14 per cent of the global burden of disease worldwide.
+Of that amount, 81 per cent is hitting families in low- and middle-income countries where access to mental health and psychosocial support services are limited or non-existent.
+The prevalence of anxiety and depression increased by 25 per cent globally since the start of the pandemic, with younger people and females reported to be at a higher risk.

 ...